As COVID-19 progresses, it’s hard to ignore the far-reaching effects of the pandemic.

 Operating a Pet Care Business During COVID-19: Our Recommendations

-We’ve already established that if your pet care business is able and willing to stay open during this time, it’s essential that you do so safely.
+We’ve already established that if your pet care business is able and willing to stay open during this time, it’s essential you do so safely.

 The team at Gingr has compiled a few recommendations to ensure that when you stay open (or reopen your doors), you do so in the safest manner possible for your staff, clients, and their pets alike.